wavemaker/docs/docs/user-interfaces/web/components/angular-components/datalive/form.md

 ### Form

 Use **Form** widget to work with a service or procedure based flow.
 For this, you can use a service variable or CRUD variable through API calls like, REST API, SOAP, and more.
-You can configure fields to use an appropriate **<!-- <!-- [Form Widget](/learn/app-development/widgets/widget-library#form-widgets) --> -->**.
+You can configure fields to use an appropriate.
 For example, text, number, dropdown, and more.

 ### Live Form